Abhishek-Satyarum/Git_Security/README.md

 - GSP shifts security from reactive firefighting (rotate keys, investigate logs, notify users) to proactive hygiene that quietly protects every commit, every day, with almost no friction.

 - Also the scanner supports multiple file types by checking staged file extensions using tuple-based matching.
+We detect secrets independent of language syntax which means we support any programming language available.

+- GSP is **lightweighted, fast, developer-friendly, and integrates directly into existing Git workflows** without requiring cloud services or dashboards.

 <br>